MAGIC-AI4Med/Deep-DxSearch/README.md

+## Direct Usage

 ## Installation (Updating ...)

-It is recommended that: CUDA version >= 12.1
+It is recommended that CUDA version >=12.1.
+If you encounter errors during installation, please adjust corresponding package version and refer to the [verl](https://verl.readthedocs.io/en/v0.2.x/start/install.html) document.
+Our project is currently based on verl v0.2x.

+### Step1: Install the backbone requirements

 ```bash
 # Initialize th Anaconda Environment